- Is my trademark protected just because I am using it in my business?

 Usually no, because the Baltics and Belarus are “first-to-file” countries.
 This means that a trademark is protected only after successful registration.
 As an exception to the rule, the law allows a challenge to a trademark on the basis of prior use of a well-known mark, even if not registered.
 Nevertheless, as a general rule: for safe and reliable trademark protection, register the mark.

-- Useful fact: in Latvia a new trademark can also be challenged on the basis of a name previously used in trade in good faith, provided that use of the same name by someone else could mislead consumers.
+- Useful fact: in Latvia and Belarus a new trademark can also be challenged on the basis of a name previously used in trade in good faith, provided that use of the same name by someone else could mislead consumers or can be qualified as unfair competition.

 - What are the benefits of registering a trademark?